keremavci/vagrant-flask-ansible-example/README.md

 You can change it in Vagranfile if you need.
 However don't forget change ip address as same in hosts file as you can see it in ansible directory.

 #### Change Gunicorn Listen Port
-You can change Gunicorn listen to the ip and port from listen_addr and listen_port variables that defined in webserver.yml file.you can edit listen_addr and listen port variable in webserver.yml file in ansible directory.
+You can change Gunicorn listen to the ip and port from listen_addr and listen_port variables that defined in webserver.yml file.
+You can edit listen_addr and listen port variable in webserver.yml file in ansible directory.

 ## Gereklilikler